Computers and writing: Conferences dates and places

+Computers and Writing Conference 2025 was held at the University of Georgia.
+The theme of was "agency & authorship.”
+The keynote speakers were Jennifer Sano-Franchini and Jason Tham.

 Computers and Writing Conference 2022

 Computers and Writing Conference "Practicing Digital Activisms" was held in East Carolina University, Greenville, NC in May 19-22, 2022.
 The hashtag for the conference was #CWCon22.